 Acupuncture can be used along with traditional medicine and treatments.
 I received acupuncture before and after my fibroid surgery and I believe it helped me recover more quickly.
-Seanna Sifflet, an acupuncturist at our Columbus Circle office, works with many women with fibroids.
-She’s used a combination of Chinese herbs and acupuncture to help restore hormonal balance so periods flows return to normal, decrease the size of fibroids and lessen the related pain and bleeding.
-She told me about treating a patient in her 40s with a combination of acupuncture and herbs for three months along with some care at home.
+Many acupuncturists use a combination of Chinese herbs and acupuncture to help restore hormonal balance so periods flows return to normal, decrease the size of fibroids and lessen the related pain and bleeding.

 Cutting Your Fibroid Risk

 Even after surgery, fibroids can come back, so it’s important to do what you can to prevent a recurrence.
 Researchers shows lifestyle choices that raise or lower your relative risk.

 A 1999 Canadian study found that eating more red meat like beef and ham increased the risk for fibroids.
 The same study found that eating more green vegetables, fruits and fish lowered fibroid risk.
 And Black women who ate four or more servings of dairy a day had a 30 percent lower risk of developing fibroids, according to data from the Black Women’s Health Study reported in 2009.
 Researchers at Boston University School of Medicine believe that calcium may help protect against fibroids.